junseok-kim-ca/Customer-Shopping-Analysis/README.md

 # Questions

-1. What is the most common item purchased?
+1. Which product do customers buy the most frequently?
 2. What is the most common payment method used by customers?
-3. What is the most common season for purchases?
+3. During which season do customers make the most purchases?

 * KPI
 4. What is our total revenue segmented by customer demographics, and season?